Duty Free Liquor Allowance India

 Frequently Asked Questions

-Are there any restrictions on the type of alcohol I can bring?
+Are there restrictions on alcohol types?

 Final Thoughts